damianmgarcia/Hide-n-Seek/README.md

 ## **Description**

-Hide n' Seek browser extension lets users hide jobs _by company name_ on job boards such as LinkedIn and Indeed.
+Hide n' Seek browser extension lets users _hide companies_ and _promoted jobs_ on LinkedIn and Indeed.

-It also lets users hide _sponsored jobs_.

 [**Check it out on YouTube**](https://youtu.be/zhh7mI7bgRg)